Thousands of creative leaders manage their agencies with Workamajig.

 Value-Added: Tasks that advance the completion of the project and generate value for the customer (e.g., adding a roof to a hotel).

-Enabler: Tasks which the customer isn’t paying for, but which are necessary for the project to be completed (e.g., project planning or quality testing).
+Enabler: Tasks that the customer isn’t paying for, but which are necessary for the project to be completed (e.g., project planning or quality testing).

 Waste: Tasks that are unnecessary and which do not add value by advancing the completion of a deliverable (e.g., a team member attending a meeting at which they are not required).